-- Hepatitis B is a potentially serious viral infection of the liver acquired through contact with infected blood or bodily fluids.
-Hepatitis B virus (HBV) infection is prevalent in most developing countries.
+- Hepatitis B is a potentially serious viral infection of the liver that occurs worldwide and is acquired through contact with infected blood, blood products, or other bodily fluids.

-- Risk is high for travelers going to developing countries who are likely to have a new sex partner; engage in tattooing, body piercing, or acupuncture; require medical or dental care in local facilities; or are health care workers (HCWs).
+- Risk is increased for travelers going to developing countries who are likely to have a new sex partner; engage in tattooing, body piercing, or acupuncture; require medical or dental care in local facilities; or who are health care workers (HCWs).

 - Symptoms vary by age and when present include fever, fatigue, loss of appetite, nausea, vomiting, stomach pain, dark urine, clay-colored stools, joint pain, and jaundice (yellow eyes and skin).